QubesOS/qubes-doc/developer/building/qubes-builder-v2.rst

    If you have installed dependencies in the template, close it, and (re)start the development qube.

-4. If you haven’t previously used docker in the current qube, you need to set up some permissions.
+4. If you haven’t previously used docker in the current qube, you need to set up some permissions (nothing needs to be done here if you're using `podman`).
 In particular, the user has to be added to the ``docker`` group:

    .. code:: console